 - Where your personal data is obtained in relation to miscellaneous third parties, we will delete it after 6 years.

 - If we need to keep your information for a longer period then we will notify you of the reason and grounds for doing so.
 This may be the case, for example, where a dispute arises in relation to a contractual relationship.
 You will receive our notification by email.
 We will regularly review the duration of these longer periods of retention.

 Who is your information shared with?

 - Your personal information is not shared with anyone except where we are required to do so to perform our obligations under our contract with you, to comply with the law, to protect our rights, or to improve and expand our products and services.
-Please note that we may use third party couriers to deliver your goods who may store personal data on servers outside of the EEA.
-You should refer to the privacy policies of these third parties if you have any queries.

 - Personal information is not retained on our systems unless it is required for the ongoing operation of one of our services (including where we keep a record of your data).